willibrandon/LofiBeats/README.md

 For detailed information about sample management, velocity layers, supported formats, and best practices, see [User Samples Guide](docs/USER_SAMPLES.md).

+## Plugins

+LofiBeats supports custom audio effect plugins that extend the application's capabilities.
+The plugin system allows you to create and use your own audio effects.

+For detailed information about creating plugins, installation, requirements, and best practices, see [Plugins Guide](docs/PLUGINS.md).

 ## Architecture

 LofiBeats consists of three main components: